-Tatiana Grigorenko, USA / France
+Tatiana Grigorenko, United States / France

 Tatiana Grigorenko was born and raised in New York.
 After a brief stint as a professional ballet dancer, she received her BA in Fine Arts and French in 2003 from Amherst College and her MFA in Photography in 2010 from Yale University School of Art.
 She lives and works in Paris.